 )

-# If there's more than one spoiler element,
+# If there's more than one spoiler element,# pick the one where matches with xml_langif spoiler_elements:

 spoiler_element = spoiler_elements[0]